 The APS Code of Conduct

-The Department of Health and Aged Care is an agency of the Australian Public Service (APS), and all APS employees must follow the APS Code of Conduct.
-That means Health and Aged Care employees must:
+We are an agency of the Australian Public Service (APS), and all APS employees must follow the APS Code of Conduct.
+That means our employees must:

 - behave honestly and with integrity in connection with APS employment

 - act with care and diligence in connection with APS employment

 - when acting in connection with APS employment, treat everyone with respect and courtesy, and without harassment

 - when acting in connection with APS employment, comply with all applicable Australian laws

 - comply with any lawful and reasonable direction given by someone in the employee's Agency who has authority to give the direction

 - maintain appropriate confidentiality about dealings that the employee has with any Minister or Minister's member of staff

 - take reasonable steps to avoid any conflict of interest (real or apparent) and disclose details of any material personal interest of the employee in connection with the employee's APS employment

 - use Commonwealth resources in a proper manner and for a proper purpose